wesleyscholl/github-jira-pr-script/README.md

 # github-jira-pr-script - Automating pull request creation with Jira projects from the command line 👨🏻‍💻➡️🌐✅

-Creating a pull request manually is a time-consuming task.
-TotalWine Engineering follows a process to create Github branches with the same name as the ticket name and number on Jira.
+Manually creating a GitHub pull request is a time-consuming task.
+Save time using this script.

-A typical ticket number will look like: CRS-\<number_auto_incremented\>-\<project_name\>-\<description\> when creating branches in Jira.
-(Example - `CRS-41964-NSS-2.1-Disable-Free-State-data-field`) This may be different depending on the team.

 # What this script automates: